Gigaspaces/xap-docs/site/content/xap/12.1/admin/the-runtime-environment.markdown

 {{% /column %}}
 {{% /section %}}

 In fact, since this configuration is convenient for new users, it is also the default - running `gs-agent` without any arguments would produce the same effect.
 If you wish to disable it and start without any components, run gs-agent with `--zero-defaults` or `-z`.
-This can be useful if you're planning to use the  manager's RESTful API to add/remove containers.
+This can be useful if you're planning to use the  manager's RESTful API from another host to add/remove containers.

 {{% section %}}
 {{% column width="50%" %}}